We will continue to update this page with common questions.

 THA will contact you to complete the process.
 This will involve eligibility verification to ensure you still qualify for assistance.

-It is very important that you notify THA about any changes to your contact information.
+It is very important that you notify THA about any changes to your household composition and contact information while you wait for assistance.
 If we are unable to reach you, your name will be removed from the list.

-If I get on the waitlist and then get to the top of it, am I guaranteed to get housing assistance?
+When I get to the top of the waitlist, am I guaranteed to get housing assistance?

 Our Housing Programs